 Spirit Play (Ages 4-7):

-Interactive stories illustrating the themes of the Seven Principles of UU plus art and play in Pierce Hall and on the church grounds, following the Montessori-based approach of the UU Spirit Play program.
+Interactive stories illustrating the themes of the Seven Principles of UU plus art and play in the Tree Room and on the church grounds, following the Montessori-based approach of the UU Spirit Play program.

 Liaison: Micaela Coady